-Longmont's Capital Improvement Program is a planning document comprised of the City's capital infrastructure needs for the ensuing five years.
+Longmont's Capital Improvement Program is a planning document comprising the City's capital infrastructure needs for the next five years.
 The document presents these needs in the form of project proposals for construction of various capital projects around the City.
-A capital project is defined as new, replacement of, or improvements to infrastructure (buildings, roads, parks, water and sewer lines, etc.) which has a minimum life expectancy of five years and a minimum cost of $10,000.
+A capital project is defined as new, replacement of, or improvements to infrastructure (buildings, roads, parks, water and sewer lines, etc.) that has a minimum life expectancy of five years and a minimum cost of $10,000.

 The process of developing a CIP separate from, but tied into, the Operating Budget is advantageous for numerous reasons, including:

-The City is better prepared to coordinate projects between departments and with other agencies and businesses, such as Qwest or the St. Vrain Valley School District.
+The City is better prepared to coordinate projects between departments and with other agencies and businesses, such as CenturyLink or the St. Vrain Valley School District.

 The extensive CIP process increases the City Council's and the general public's understanding of the City's capital needs and capabilities.

 A separate process to consider capital projects encourages exploration and use of alternative means to fund projects.